heckpsi-lab/uuid64/README.md

 # uuid64
+This is a library generating unique id in short pattern.
-Generate a 64-bit encoded uuid in Ruby with length of 22.
+1. Generate a 64-bit encoded uuid in Ruby with length of 22.
+2. Generate a 16-bit encoded object_id like what it is in BSON.
+3. Generate a 64-bit encoded object_id like what it is in BSON with length of 16.

 ## Status
 [![Gem Version](https://badge.fury.io/rb/uuid64.svg)](https://badge.fury.io/rb/uuid64)